enzo-dante/tech_prep/README.md

         return array;
     }

-    // RECURSION: an algorithm calls itself & each call is placed on the call stack waiting for a return value until the algorithm can no longer call itself (the base case/breaking condition) private static void recursivePartition(int[] array, int start, int end) {
+    // RECURSION: a continuously self-calling algorithm & each call on the call-stack waits for the algorithm to reach a base case/breaking condition for a return value. private static void recursivePartition(int[] array, int start, int end) {

         // RECURSIVE BASE CASE: the breaking condition that initiates an upward propagation of return of values for the waiting calls that results in a call-stack resolution or overflow